Pussycat Theaters: History

 Residents who lived near the theaters complained to the city governments that children could see the images of women on posters, ads, and cardboard stand-ups.
 Community members wanted the theaters to close.
 The citizens groups and government sued Walnut Properties under a variety of laws, including obscenity, public nuisance, rezoning, eminent domain, The Red Light Abatement Act, and the US Supreme Court's "preponderance" redefinition of porn theaters.
 Walnut Properties was served with over 100 civil lawsuits filed between 1973 and 2005.
 Between 1977 and 1994, at the Pussycat Theater in Santa Monica, "the Los Angeles Police Department made 2000 arrests for lewd conduct on the premises."
 In 1981, an ordinance was passed banning adult movie theaters in Santa Monica.

 In 1983, pornographic videotape sales began to compete with adult theaters, reducing theater attendance.
 At the age of 52, Vince Miranda died of complications related to cancer in 1985.
 George Tate and his new paramour Jonathan Cota inherited Walnut and the Pussycat Theaters.
 The IRS imposed a federal tax lien of $6,047,760 on Miranda's estate.
 The theaters were losing money fast.
-Many theaters are given to debtors in lieu of money, and/or converted to general admission theaters.
+Many theaters were given to debtors in lieu of money, and/or converted to general admission theaters.

 By 2003, all the theaters were gone except one at 7734 Santa Monica Boulevard in West Hollywood.
 Filmmaker Roger Corman saved the last Pussycat Theater by brokering a deal with an unnamed buyer.
 In 2004, Cota threatened to file a lawsuit against the Pussycat Dolls, for trademark infringement on the Pussycat name.
 The U.S. Patent and Trademark Office ruled that the Pussycat had abandoned the trademark, and the case was dismissed.
 The last remaining Pussycat Theater showed homosexual pornography.
 The name was changed to the Tomkat, then to Studs.
 It went out of business on October 29, 2022.